tntimo/empty-python/README.md

 poetry install
 ```

-Select the proper environment in VSCode.
+Ensure proper environment is selected in VSCode: `.venv/bin/python`.

 ### USe the terminal